-The AD7851 is a fast, 14-bit single-supply ADC.
-The part requires an external 6/7 MHz master clock (CLKIN), two C{REF} capacitors, a \overline{CONVST} signal to start conversion, and power supply decoupling capacitors.
-The part provides the user with track-and-hold, on-chip reference, calibration features, ADC, and serial interface logic functions on a single chip.
-The ADC section of the AD7851 consists of a conventional successive approximation converter based around a capacitor DAC.
-The AD7851 accepts an analog input range of 0 V to +V_DD where the reference can be tied to V{DD} .
-The reference input to the part is buffered on-chip.
+The AD7851 is a fast, 14-bit single supply A/D converter.
+The part requires an external 6/7 MHz master clock (CLKIN), two $C{\rm REF}$ capacitors, a $\overline{\rm CONVST}$ signal to start conversion and power supply decoupling capacitors.
+The part provides the user with track/hold, on-chip reference, calibration features, A/D converter and serial interface logic functions on a single chip.
+The A/D converter section of the AD7851 consists of a conventional successive-approximation converter based around a capacitor DAC.
+The AD7851 accepts an analog input range of 0 V to +V_DD where the reference can be tied to V_DD.
+The reference input to the part is buffered onchip.

-A major advantage of the AD7851 is that a conversion can be initiated in software as well as applying a signal to the CONVST pin.
-Another innovative feature of the AD7851 is self-calibration on power-up, which is initiated having a capacitor from the CAL pin to AGND, to give superior dc accuracy (see the Automatic Calibration on Power-On section).
-The part is available in a 24-lead SSOP package which offers the user considerable space-saving advantages over alternative solutions.
+A major advantage of the AD7851 is that a conversion can be initiated in software as well as applying a signal to the \overline{CONVST} pin.
+Another innovative feature of the AD7851 is self-calibration on power-up, which is initiated having a 0.01 μF capacitor from the \overline{CAL} pin to AGND, to give superior dc accuracy.
+The part should be allowed 150 ms after power-up to perform this automatic calibration before any reading or writing takes place.
+The part is available in a 24-pin SSOP package and this offers the user considerable space saving advantages over alternative solutions.